PARTNERS FOR THE RIDE

 Charter Club Benefits

-- Charter Club members receive a discount on ASHA annual dues.
+- Charter Club members receive a discount on ASHBA annual dues.

-- Charter Club name and contact information is published in the ASHA Membership Directory.
+- Charter Club name and contact information is published in the ASHBA Membership Directory.

-- Charter Club delegates meet once a year during the ASHA Annual Meeting to facilitate the exchange of information and ideas on promoting the American Saddlebred horse.
+- Charter Club delegates meet once a year during the ASHBA Annual Meeting to facilitate the exchange of information and ideas on promoting the American Saddlebred horse.

-- Charter Clubs receive free promotional materials in reasonable quantities and other resources provided by ASHA.
+- Charter Clubs receive free promotional materials in reasonable quantities and other resources provided by ASHBA.

 Starting a Club